netzzwerg/ghost-helper-toc/README.md

 Installing
 ----------

-Put the `helper.js` file into your current theme folder the change `ghost/index.js` like this:
+Put the `helper.js` file into your current theme folder, then change the file `ghost/index.js` like this:

 ```js
 express = require('express');